laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 Load balancing ensures that the application will be highly efficient, in addition to restricting access to the network.

-The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks by shifting attack traffic.
-It does this by shifting attack traffic from the corporate server to a public cloud provider.

-A jump box can give access to the user from a single node that can be secured and monitored.
-A Jumpbox is a (special-purpose) computer on a network typically used to access devices in a separate security zone.
-No hardware cost, access, and ease to setup.
+The Jump Box is a tool used to connect to devices within a security zone.
+Because it was set up with SSH Keys instead of passwords, it protects the machines from DDoS attacks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics and statistics.